jkrebian/jkrebian/README.md

 Here is My some-info

-- 🔭 I’m currently working on ... `JKCME Foundation`
+- 🔭 I’m currently working on ... `JKACME Foundation`
 - 🌱 I’m currently learning ... ` Everythings`
 - 👯 I’m looking to collaborate on ... `My Foundation`
 - 🤔 I’m looking for help with ... `Non-profit ​projects`